 This year Wilfred is our two-phase payload of the Scientific Mission Directorate (SMD) and our interpretation of a magnetometer.
-As part of the SMD criteria, we plan for Wilfred to gather atmospheric data including voltage readings, pressure, temperature, relative humidity, solar irradiance, and ultraviolet radiation.
+As part of the SMD criteria, Wilfred gathers atmospheric data including voltage readings, pressure, temperature, relative humidity, solar irradiance, and ultraviolet radiation.
 Photos will also be taken upon descent and after landing.
-The camera is to remain orientated during the descent phase as well as after landing.
-Ten minutes after Wilfred has landed, data of the flight will be wirelessly transmitted.
+The camera is placed between the bulkhead of the payload and the nosecone sections.
+The camera lens is pointed through a swivel hinge with a prism attached to the other end of the hinge.
+The light sensors are placed in the payload section to ensure they are able to get accurate light readings.